-If your computer starts to load the Operating System instead of desired advanced options, follow the steps below:
+If your computer starts to load the Operating System instead of desired advanced options, do the following:

-- 1. In the Settings charm, click Power and then select Restart. - 2.
+- 1. Click the power icon (()) on the Start screen and then select Restart. - 2.
 Hold down the corresponding key and then release this key one second after the computer is power on. - 3.
 Follow the on-screen instructions to proceed.